-If all of these benefits aren't enough motivation for you to head over to your local soup kitchen at Christmas, then what about simply setting an example for those around you.
-It's the easiest way to show your family and friends that the holidays aren't just about family meals and presents.
+If all of these benefits aren't motivation enough to volunteer this Christmas, considering taking on a project to set a good example for your loved ones.
+It's the easiest way to show them that the holidays aren't just about a large feast and presents.
 And who knows?
-Maybe you'll like it so much you'll decide to volunteer all year round.
-It could become the New Year's resolution you actually keep.
+Maybe you'll like the experience so much you'll decide to volunteer all year-round.